atarwn/Connect/README.md

 # Connect
-Simple Social Network

-[Early build uploaded to Github ahead of time for one reason or another.]
+Early build uploaded to Github ahead of time for one reason or another.

-Alphabuild aDD.MM.YY-bb
+- Alphabuild aDD.MM.YY-bb

-[More or less stable build, functionality is not finalized, probably contains bugs] Betabuild bDD.MM.YY-b (CODENAME)
+More or less stable build, functionality is not finalized, probably contains bugs

+- Betabuild bDD.MM.YY-b (CODENAME)

-[All intended functionality is implemented, no bugs detected so far] Deltabuild dDD.MM.YY-b (CODENAME)
+All intended functionality is implemented, no bugs detected so far

+- Deltabuild dDD.MM.YY-b (CODENAME)

-[Stable version, all intended functionality implemented, no bugs] Release DD.MM.YY (CODENAME)
+Stable version, all intended functionality implemented, no bugs

+- Release DD.MM.YY (CODENAME)